Description

 Affected Systems

-The flaw affects any Linux kernel build that includes JFS support, as identified by the CPE cpe:2.3:o:linux:linux_kernel.
-No specific kernel versions are listed, so all kernels running JFS before the patch are potentially vulnerable.
+The flaw affects any Linux kernel build that includes JFS support, in all Linux kernels with JFS support.
+No specific kernel versions are listed, so all kernels running JFS before the fix are potentially vulnerable.
 Users should verify whether their system employs JFS and whether the running kernel version predates the fix.

 Risk and Exploitability

 Since the issue is limited to the JFS file system and requires local access to perform a rename operation on a directory with the maximum link count, its exploitability is low and no external attack vector is documented.
-No EPSS score or KEV listing is available, further indicating a low risk.
+The CVSS score of 5.5 indicates moderate severity, while the EPSS score of <1% and the fact that it is not listed in KEV imply a low exploitation likelihood.
 The primary consequence is a kernel warning and potential file system instability rather than immediate denial of service or data loss.
 Applying the patch eliminates the overflow and the associated warning.

 Remediation